nisayana/git-workflow-branching/README.md

 As we can see, we now have a copy of all of our original branch's progress in our new branch.

+Here's the log of commits on `master`.
+We'll learn more about the log later, but right now it shows us that the last commit was commit `08c0087...` (Yep, commits are named 128-character long strings made up of numbers and the letters `a` through `f`).

 !["git log on master"](https://curriculum-content.s3.amazonaws.com/prework/git-workflow/log1.png)

+And on new branch, we see that the last commit was our friend `08c0087...` They're identical!

 !["git log on new branch"](https://curriculum-content.s3.amazonaws.com/prework/git-workflow/log2.png)

 ## Demonstrate Adding and Committing Changes